So, you’ve got this fantastic WordPress site with awesome content, amazing design, and all the bells and whistles.

 If a page has accumulated many backlinks or serves as a key internal link hub, deleting it outright can lead to a 404 error, negatively impacting SEO.
 Instead of abruptly removing such a page, a better approach is to implement a 301 redirect.

-To set up a 301 redirect using Rank Math, ensure the Redirection module is enabled in the plugin’s settings.
+To set up a 301 redirect using Rank Math, ensure the Redirections module is enabled in the plugin’s settings.

 Once activated, access the Redirections section, add the old URL as the source, and specify the destination URL where users should be redirected.
 Select the 301 permanent redirect option to retain the SEO benefits.